mrjoelkemp/backbone.events.when/README.md

 ### Usage

-Though you can typically trigger events directly on the Backbone object (since it's mixed in with its events namespace on creation), to use `when`, you'll need to create a separate object that extends `Backbone.Events` – since it's not part of Backbone core.
+Though you can typically trigger events directly on the Backbone object (since it's mixed in with its events namespace on creation), to use `when`, you'll need to create a separate object that extends `Backbone.Events` – since `when` is not part of Backbone core.

 	var eventsObj = _.extend({}, Backbone.Events);